ThbltLmr/yt-term/ARTICLE.md

 It then dawned on me: if my terminal could display images, it could display video.
 My dream of reaching 100% terminal-dwelling time was within my grasp.

-In this article, we'll explore how to build a feature-poor, blazingly-slow, low-quality terminal video streaming program in Rust, using `yt-dlp`, `ffmpeg` and the Kitty graphics protocol.
+In this article, we'll explore how to build a feature-poor, blazingly-slow, low-quality terminal video streaming program in Rust, using `yt-dlp`, `FFmpeg` and the Kitty graphics protocol.

 ## So what is the Kitty graphics protocol?
 The [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol) is a specification allowing client programs running in terminal emulators to display images using RBG, RGBA or PNG format.
 While initially developed for [Kitty](https://sw.kovidgoyal.net/kitty/), it has been implemented in other terminals like Ghostty and WezTerm.
 All the client program has to do is send a graphics escape code to `STDOUT` with the right escape characters and encoding.